-- Hip: facing forward on your pelvis at belt level
+- Hip: facing forward or back on your hip (where you put your belt).

-- Leg: right above the knee or higher up the thigh depending on your build.
+- Upper leg: just above the knee or higher up the thigh depending on your build.

 - Foot: on top of the foot.
 Trackers ‘up’ facing toward the ankle, and ‘front’ facing the ceiling.

 - Upper arm: on upper arm (above elbow), on the side or back (forward being your bicep).

 - Lower arm: on lower arm (below elbow), inwards, close to the elbow.

 It is also recommended to mount your trackers directly on bare skin for better adhesion (more stability and less sliding).

 Form and direction of axes are subject to change in future revisions!